hemidactylus/mlops-speedrun-spamclassifier/README.md

 backend services, e.g. one tasked with writing rows to a feature store from the raw input SMS text (which will happen later).

+#### A note on caching (optional reading)

+The model-serving API, conceptually, has nothing to do with DB storage.
+Still, under the assumption that running a prediction is more expensive than a fast database lookup (and assuming deterministic output), the API code is equipped with an Astra DB table acting as cache of past calls.

+This entails making the database accessible from within this API (hence the `.env` setup above), creating a table holding the cached entries (hence the initialization script) and adding some logic to the router endpoints.

+There is a single table holding cached results from all endpoints, thanks to the choice of having model version and endpoint path part of the table primary (and partition) key.

+At each request, the cache is checked and, if something is found, it is returned instead of running the model (or feature extractor) and returning the live result.
+Things get more complicated if we want to add endpoints to act on a _list_ of inputs (e.g. several texts at once): there, to maximize performance, we need to separately treat the cached and the novel entries.
+This problem is solved, for example, in the `multiple_text_predictions` endpoint of [this example API](https://github.com/datastaxdevs/workshop-ai-as-api/blob/main/api/main.py).

 #### The user-data API

 The other API, kept as a separate service out of cleanliness,